 Add a Chromatic Aberration effect to your images.

 Shift the red and blue plane of RGB images to mimic a camera lens’ Chromatic Aberration effect.
 In photography this effect is quite subtle and looks like a slight blue or red halo.
-Procreate gives you control of the direction and distance of the aberration, allowing you to exaggerate this effect.
+Procreate Pocket gives you complete control of the direction and distance of the aberration.
+This allows you to exaggerate this effect.

-Tap Adjustments > Chromatic Aberration to enter the Chromatic Aberration interface.
+Tap Modify > Adjustments > Effects > Chromatic Aberration to enter the Chromatic Aberration interface.

 The Chromatic Aberration filter come with two different modes:

 Perspective allows you to set a focal point from which the Chromatic Aberration occurs.

 Displace allows you to shift the Chromatic Aberration horizontally and vertically.

 Apply Chromatic Aberration radially from a focal point anywhere on your canvas.